Dommcat/reading-notes/README.md

 Hello.
 My name is *Dommcat* :cat: and I love **cats**.
 I have seven.

 A Growth Mindset to me is about setting and holding a positive intention for learning.
-All experience, even the kind that can sting, is positive - if you learn from it and move forward along the path.
+All experience, even the kind that stings, is positive - if you learn from it - and move forward along the path.

 Three short reminders I use to hold a growth mindset are:
 - Be Positive